 Salehoo for eBay, Amazon or local selling pages (Buying products in bulk)

-The other side of the supplier list is for those who run eBay stores, Amazon stores or even local selling pages and brick and mortar stores.
+The other side of the supplier list is for those who run what most people would call traditional e-commerce stores.

 No Fakes, Full Guarantee

-The other beauty about using the Salehoo Directory, is that they provide with with the contact details to suppliers and liquidators who hold real brand stock.
+Another good part about using the Salehoo Directory is that they provide with the contact details to suppliers and liquidators who hold real brand stock.

-Not knockoff fakes or poor quality imitations, the real deal.
+Not knockoffs, fakes or poor quality imitations, the real deal.

 This is great for those who like to run general stores, or run limited time offer stores, whereby your customers can get a great deal, for a limited time.

-If you tried to do the same with unbranded, or even fake products you would start to face all kinds of trouble, including possible takedowns from legitmate brands who don't want knock offs or fakes being sold online.
+If you tried to do the same with unbranded, or even fake products you would start to face all kinds of trouble, including possible takedowns from legitimate brands who don't want knock-offs or fakes being sold online.

-The second part to this, is that Salehoo offer a guarantee, ensuring that they have vetted and checked suppliers and products, so if you face issues or find fake products, you can contact Salehoo who will then help you to resolve the issue.
+The second part to this is that Salehoo offers a guarantee, ensuring that they have vetted and checked suppliers and products, so if you face issues or find fake products, you can contact Salehoo who will then help you to resolve the issue.